-- i) A detailed description of the existing geology and hydrology.
-Special emphasis should be placed on storm water run-off, drainage patterns, effect on groundwater and availability of potable water.
+- i) a detailed description of the existing geology and hydrology.
+Special emphasis should be placed on storm water run-off, drainage patterns, effect on groundwater and surface water, and proposed wastewater management facilities.
 Any slope stability issues that could arise should be thoroughly explored. - ii) Water quality of any existing wells, rivers, ponds, streams or coastal waters in the vicinity of the development.
-Quality Indicators should include but not necessarily be limited to nitrates, phosphates, faecal coliform, and suspended solids. - iii) Climatic conditions and air quality in the area of influence including particulate emissions from stationary or mobile sources, NO_x, SO_x, wind speed and direction, precipitation, relative humidity and ambient temperatures,
+Quality Indicators should include but not necessarily be limited to nitrates, phosphates, faecal coliform, and suspended solids. - iii) Climatic conditions and air quality in the area of influence including particulate emissions from stationary or mobile

-- iv) Noise levels of undeveloped site and the ambient noise in the area of influence. - Obvious sources of pollution existing and extent of contamination. - vi) Availability of solid waste management facilities.
+- sources, $NO_x$ , $SO_x$ , wind speed and direction, precipitation, relative humidity and ambient temperatures, - iv) Noise levels of undeveloped site and the ambient noise in the area of influence. - Obvious sources of pollution existing and extent of contamination.